 The program requires a time commitment of three years with 6 semester hours per semester (2 courses) of organizational leadership and 3 semester hours per semester (1 course) of research.
 The program is blended with a combination of face-to-face and virtual work.
-Students attend three on-campus Practicum

-Sessions and a three and one-half day Research Seminar during the semester as well as virtual activities such as webinars.
+Students attend on-campus Practicum Sessions and Research Seminars during the semester as well as virtual activities such as webinars.
 In addition, students participate in a learning group in their geographical area.